Dark Mode Light Mode

 • China’s internet is heavily censored, and many popular websites and social media platforms are blocked.
 You must also be careful of what you say on WeChat, which can be strange to adjust to.

-Something you will regularly see in China; loads of packages that people ordered waiting to be picked up at the entrance of an apartment building.
+Something you will regularly see in China: loads of packages that people ordered waiting to be picked up at the entrance of an apartment building.

-Can foreigners just live in China?
+Can foreigners live in China?

-Yes, people from other countries can live in China.
-But getting a visa and a place to live can be complicated and take a long time.
 Foreigners can get several kinds of tickets, such as tourist, student, and work visas.
 Depending on the type of visa and your situation, there are different requirements and ways to apply.
 There are also some limits on the kinds of jobs foreigners can do in China.

 If you want to live more in China, you must find a company to arrange a work permit.
 Work permits have a duration of 6 to 12 months, most of the time.
 After you’ve received a work permit several times, you might get it for three years.